 Following the adoption of the Memorial Mission Statement and Memorial Program in April 2003, the Memorial design was opened up to an international competition.
 LMDC drafted competition guidelines that incorporated the Mission Statement and Memorial Program, selected an independent jury, and initiated the World Trade Center Site Memorial Competition.
 By the deadline for submissions on June 30, more than 5,200 entries had been received.
 In November 2003, eight finalists were selected to proceed and further develop their memorial design concepts.
 These eight finalists produced additional materials to communicate their designs to both the jury and the public.
 These materials included 3-D models, illustrations, and animations of their Memorial Designs.
 These eight designs were placed on public exhibit in the Winter Garden at the World Financial Center starting on November 17.
-In addition, the eight designs were posted on the competition web site for the public to view.
+In addition, the 8 designs were posted on the competition website for the public to view.

-Votives in Suspension
+Votives In Suspension

-Two memorial sanctuaries would be set into a landscaped park.
-In each sanctuary, where the towers once stood, each individual who perished in the 1993 and 2001 attacks would be represented by a votive light suspended above a large reflecting pool.
-The names of the WTC victims would be listed in alphabetical order on the walls of the sanctuary spaces.
-A wall at the southern end of the park would be engraved with text about the history of the WTC Site and the efforts of the rescue workers on September 11, 2001.
+Two memorial sanctuaries are set into a landscaped park.
+In each sanctuary, where the towers once stood, each individual who perished in the 1993 and 2001 attacks is represented by a votive light suspended above a large reflecting pool.
+The names of the WTC victims are listed in alphabetical order on the walls of the sanctuary spaces.
+A wall at the southern end of the park is engraved with text about the history of the WTC Site and the efforts of the rescue workers on September 11, 2001.
 The unidentified remains would be at bedrock, between the footprints.
-There would be access to bedrock at the slurry wall.
+There is access to bedrock at the slurry wall.